 The quick frozen food sector really started developing in China in the early 1990s.
 This was caused by a synergy between the market penetration of refrigerators with sufficient freezer capacity and the increase of the pace of life in Chinese cities.
 Both trends, in particular the ownership of larger refrigerators by consumers, are still moving in to smaller cities and even the countryside.
-The national turnover of quick frozen foods in China has increased from RMB 4.566 billion in 2004 to RMB 64.981 billion in 2013.
+The total value of the Chinese bakery market in 2019 was RMB 231.713 billion; the share of frozen bakery products was RMB 90.368 billion.

 The main products in the category are:

 - dumplings (jiaozi): folded sheets of dough, stuffed with a mix of spiced minced meat and vegetables;